GatorBash/Toolbox/howto/Tmux.md

 Tmux is a terminal multiplexor.</br>
 What is a terminal multiplexor?</br>
 It allows you to take one terminal and split it multiple times without making multiple windows</br>
+The reason you want to use tmux is that it works in the terminal that you are already using</br>
+Why does this matter, well that means that if you are working in a remote session you can open it up within</br> that session with out having to open another window</br>
+One nice thing that tmux does is it creates a session that you can reattach to if you get disconnected.</br>

 ## Install